 This privacy notice was published on 24 May 2018 and last updated on 26 July 2018

 We may change this privacy notice from time to time when we do we will inform you via our website.

 Please contact us if you have any questions about this privacy notice or the information we hold about you.

-If you wish to contact us please send an email to email@example.com, write to BuggyBaby Ltd, 1 Old Park Farm, Letheringham, IP13 0LZ or call 01473 737 041.
+If you wish to contact us please send an email to firstname.lastname@example.org or write to BuggyBaby Ltd, 1 Old Park Farm, Letheringham, IP13 0LZ

 There is some mystery surrounding what a cookie actually is but it in simple terms it is a piece of data stored on your computer that acts as an identifier for when you visit the site again.
 A link is made between you and the information you have provided to the website through the cookie.
 Certain advantages of cookies are that it helps keep your shopping basket separate from other users, keeps items in your basket between visits and offers an express checkout option.

 It should be noted that cookies do not contain any personally identifying or financial information.
 The majority of web browsers automatically accept cookies; however your web browser can be altered to not accept them.
 If cookies are blocked it does prevent certain features of the website from working correctly.